KevinBatdorf/animate-in-view/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-An easy-to-use Gutenberg block to fade and slide in your blocks when the block comes into the user's view.
+Fade and slide in your blocks with style as they enter into the user's view.

 == Description ==